Armstrong County License Hearing Guide

 What It Is

-Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to show "preponderance of the evidence" (more likely than not) that the arrest was lawful and that you either failed or refused the breath/blood test.
+The standard of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to prove by a "preponderance of the evidence" (meaning it is more likely than not) that you were driving while intoxicated.

 How to Prepare